BroodLK/aa_bb/README.md

 sudo supervisorctl restart myauth:
 ```
 > [!IMPORTANT]
 > It is recommended to use a threaded worker setup with memmon for this application.
+Also note that threaded workers are provided by default with allianceauth, this serves as a reminder that these values can be adjusted to suit your needs.
 The following is an example

 In your supervisor.conf
 ```bash